NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 * <code>upper</code> Upper-case letters: in the <code>C</code> locale and ASCII character encoding, this is <code>A B C D E F G H I J K L M N O P Q R S T U V W X Y Z</code>.
 * <code>xdigit</code> Hexadecimal digits: <code>0 1 2 3 4 5 6 7 8 9 A B C D E F a b c d e f</code>.

-<code>.security.encryption.random_passphrase_length</code> a positive number bigger than <code>0</code> indicates the length of random passphrase.
+<code>.security.encryption.random_passphrase_length</code> a positive number bigger than <code>0</code> that indicates the length of random passphrases.

-<code>.security.encryption.private_key</code> is used to sign the encrypted archive file so anyone knows the file originated from you.
+<code>.security.encryption.private_key</code> is a private key in PEM format used to sign the encrypted archive file so that anyone knows the file originated from you.
 Note it only accepts absolute path and relative paths starting from home folder (tilde <code>~</code>).
 Do not start paths relative to OmniBackup directory.
 Also, keep in mind that avoid space and exotic characters inside path.
 It's both sane and safe to only include <code>A-Z</code>, <code>a-z</code> and underscore <code>_</code> in path because I cannot guarantee its safety.
-I'll describe [RSA key generation](#GeneratingRSAKeys) later.
+We'll discuss [RSA key generation](#GeneratingRSAKeys) later on.

 <br />